atomantic/dotfiles/README.md

 I will update your OSX machine with better system defaults, preferences, software configuration and even auto-install some handy development tools and apps that my developer friends find helpful.

 You don't need to install or configure anything upfront!
-This works with a brand-new machine from the factory.
+This works with a brand-new machine from the factory as well as an existing machine that you've been working with for years.

+## Forget About Manual Configuration!

+Don't you hate getting a new laptop or joining a new team and then spending a whole day setting up your system preferences and tools?
+Me too.
+That's why we automate; we did it once and we don't want to do have to do it again.

-\\[^_^]/ - This started as Adam Eivy's OSX shell configuration dotfiles and setup so blame him if you don't like anything I do to your machine.
+\\[^_^]/ - This started as Adam Eivy's OSX shell configuration dotfiles but has grown to a mutil-developer platform for machine configuration.

-When I finish with your machine, you will be able to look at your command-line like this:
+When I finish with your machine, you will be able to look at your command-line in full-screen mode like this:

 ![iTerm Screenshot](https://raw.githubusercontent.com/atomantic/dotfiles/master/img/dotfiles.png)

-Note that your shell includes the full path + the git branch!
+Check out how your shell prompt includes the full path & the working git branch!
 \\[._.]/ - I'm so excited I just binaried in my pants!

 ## Watch me run!